weziza/Kyoko-Musicbot/README.md

 ***
 ### [`Welcome to Kyoko a little Anime Musicbot for Discord`](https://h5pro2.github.io/Kyoko.github.io/index.html)
 ***
-Welcome to my Discord Musikbot
-I'm not a programmer, but I like to tinker around and have written me a little music bot for discord.
-The code is not mature, it goes so far without errors.
-Kyoko is a Anime Music Bot With many Features.
+I'm not a programmer, but I like to make and write a little music bot for discord.
+Kyoko is a pure Music Bot.
+Fals bugs occur or something does not work just write a ticket and I'll take care of it.
+I am always open to suggestions.
 ***
 #### `Language support`
 * `Deutsch:       ( de )`